yusiang/Atlas-Messenger-iOS/README.md

 static NSString *const ATLMLayerAppID = nil;
 ```

-Replace the `= nil` with the appID you previously obtained from the Info section of the [Layer Developer Dashboard](https://developer.layer.com/dashboard).
+Replace the `nil` with the appID you previously obtained from the Info section of the [Layer Developer Dashboard](https://developer.layer.com/dashboard).
 Be sure to enclose it in standard Objective-C string quotes (`@""`).
 Once configured your code should now look something like:

 ```objc
 static NSString *const ATLMLayerAppID = @"035c3b96-ecb5-4642-b6b1-ff49ea2dd5db";